 The procedures contained in this policy apply to all staff, governors, temporary and partner agency staff and volunteers.
-This policy is consistent with the statutory guidance set out in KCSIE 2022.
+This policy is consistent with the statutory guidance set out in KCSIE 2024.

-This policy is implemented in accordance with our compliance with the statutory guidance from the Department for Education, 'Keeping Children Safe in Education' 2022 (KCSIE) which requires individual school/colleges and colleges to have an effective child protection policy.
+This policy is implemented in accordance with our compliance with the statutory guidance from the Department for Education, 'Keeping Children Safe in Education' 2024 (KCSIE) which requires individual schools and colleges to have an effective child protection policy.